Tag: Relationship Advice

 The thing that’s blocking your cash flow or best life.

-If you are going to bed with blue balls, then you are not facing big enough problems during the day that scare the shit out of you.
+If you are going to bed with blue balls, then you are not facing big enough problems during the day that use your energy up.

-What You Can Do Next If You Want To Kiss Porn Goodbye
+What You Can Do Next If You Want To Break Porn Addiction

-If porn is stealing your energy, your focus, your fire…
+If trying to break porn addiction is stealing your energy, your focus, your fire…

 You don’t need more shame or regret.